Allopurinol (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, high blood pressure, heart failure, seizures, or other medical problems.
+- Tell your doctor if you have kidney disease, liver disease, diabetes, high blood pressure, heart failure, seizures, or other medical problems.

 - This medicine may cause the following problems: